Sterile neutrino: Sterile neutrinos as dark matter

-For a particle to be considered a dark matter candidate, it must have non-zero mass and no electromagnetic charge.
-Naturally, neutrinos and neutrino-like particles are a source of interest in the search for dark matter due to the possession of these two properties.
-It is more common today that theories rely on cold dark matter models (dark matter in the early universe is non-relativistic) as opposed to hot dark matter models (dark matter in the early universe is relativistic).
-Therefore, the active neutrinos of the Standard Model are not likely to account for all dark matter due to their low mass.
+For a particle to be considered a dark matter candidate, it must have a nonzero mass and no electromagnetic charge.
+Naturally, neutrinos and neutrino-like particles are of interest in the search for dark matter because they possess both these properties.
+Observations suggest that there is more cold dark matter (non-relativistic) than hot dark matter (relativistic).
+The active neutrinos of the Standard Model, having very low mass (and therefore very high speeds) are therefore unlikely to account for all dark matter.

 Since no bounds on the mass of sterile neutrinos are known, the possibility that the sterile neutrino is dark matter has not yet been ruled out, as it has for active neutrinos.
 If dark matter consists of sterile neutrinos then certain constraints can be applied to their properties.
-Firstly, the mass of the sterile neutrino would need to be on the keV scale, to produce the structure of the universe observed today.
+Firstly, in order to produce the structure of the universe observed today the mass of the sterile neutrino would need to be on the keV/c2 scale, based on parameter space of the remaining supersymmetric models that have not yet been excluded by experiment.

-Secondly, while it is not required that dark matter be stable, the lifetime of the particles must be longer than the current age of the universe.
+Secondly, although it is not required that dark matter be stable, the particles' lifetimes must be longer than the universe's current age.
 This places an upper bound on the strength of the mixing between sterile and active neutrinos in the seesaw mechanism.

 From what is known about the particle thus far, the sterile neutrino is a promising dark matter candidate, but as with every other proposed dark matter particle, it has yet to be confirmed to exist.

+Heavy Neutral Leptons

+Heavy Neutral Leptons (HNLs) were proposed as a solution to the problem of neutrinos being excluded as dark matter candidates because of their small mass.
+It was suggested that there is a counterpart to neutrinos, which interacts in the same way but has a considerably larger mass Mv ≫ eV.
+HNLs were among the earliest candidates proposed for dark matter.

+The main question surrounding HNLs was whether heavy neutrinos could be produced in the early universe with enough abundance to explain the observed dark matter density.
+This density could be accounted for by thermal freeze-out, where interactions of these heavy neutrinos with other Standard Model particles establish thermal equilibrium in the hot, dense early universe, with creation and annihilation processes balancing each other.
+As the universe expanded, these interactions would weaken and become less relevant, eventually depending only on the universe's volume.

+Although theoretically very attractive, properties of heavy neutrinos are limited to astrophysical observations, cosmological measurements, and laboratory experiments.
+Searches for the invisible decays of the Z boson rule out the existence of additional neutrinos.
+Searches for dark matter scattering place strong constraints on heavier masses.
+These limitations place significant constraints on heavy versions of ordinary neutrinos as dark matter candidates.